AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

     ![Interface of Guides AI panel while analysis and thinking](images/guides-ai-analysis.png){width="650"}

-1. Review the suggested tags.
+1. Review the suggested tags, as follows:

-    - For single topic, you can simply **Accept** the recommendations to apply them, or **Reject** them if they are not required.

     >[!NOTE]
     >
     > For topics that already contain tags, Guides AI displays the existing tags.
 These tags are read-only and cannot be modified or removed.

+    - For single topic, you can simply **Accept** the recommendations to apply them, or **Reject** them if they are not required.

     ![Guides AI panel response after analysis of the content](images/guides-ai-tags-review.png){width="650"}